Whyzanet/WhyzaGC/README.md

 ## Description:

-This project is about adding a Feather Huzzah ESP8266 or ESP32 and OLED screen to the MightOhm Gieger Kit which is a self assembed Gieger Counter linked above.
+This project is about adding a wireless Feather Huzzah ESP8266 or ESP32 and OLED screen to the MightOhm Gieger Kit which is a self assembed Gieger Counter linked above.

 ## Features: